pejmanmorovat/Termux_python/README.md

 # Termux_python
-python codes for an advanced calculator in termux
+python codes for termux
+created by Pejman Morovat